by Jack Norris, RD

 Due to the limitations of assessing the iodine status of individuals based on UIC, we’ll turn our focus to the thyroid hormones.

-Thyroid Stimulating Hormone in Vegans
+Thyroid Stimulating Hormone Levels of Vegans

 Less studied in vegans than UIC, but arguably more important, is thyroid-stimulating hormone (TSH).
 Although TSH is considered a poor indicator of iodine status, it’s a more direct indicator of thyroid health which is the objective of maintaining a healthy iodine status.